 The practice of tracking mileage and behavior information in UBI programs has raised privacy concerns.
 As a result, some states have enacted legislation requiring disclosure of tracking practices and devices.
 Additionally, some insurers limit the data they collect.
 Although not for everyone, acceptance of information sharing is growing as more mainstream technology devices (such as smartphones, tablets, and GPS devices) and social media networks (such as Facebook and My Space) enter the market.

 Implementing a UBI program, particularly one that utilizes telematics, can be costly and resource intensive to the insurer.
 UBI programs rely heavily on costly technology to capture and sensitize driving data.
-Additionally, UBI is in its infancy and thus there is still much uncertainty surrounding the selection and interpretation of driving data and how that data should be integrated into existing or new price structures to maintain profitability.
+Additionally, UBI is an emerging area and thus there is still much uncertainty surrounding the selection and interpretation of driving data and how that data should be integrated into existing or new price structures to maintain profitability.
 This is particularly important, as the transitioning of lower-risk drivers into UBI programs that offer lower premium could put pressure on overall insurer profitability.

 Insurers must also manage regulatory requirements within the states that they do business.
 Many states require insures to obtain approval for the use of new rating plans.
 Rate filings usually must include statistical data that supports the proposed new rating structure.
 Although there are general studies demonstrating the link between mileage and risk, individual driving data and UBI plan specifics are considered proprietary information of the insurer.
 This can make it difficult for an insurer who does not have past UBI experience.
 Other requirements that could prevent certain UBI programs include the need for continuous insurance coverage, upfront statement of premium charge, set expiration date, and guaranteed renewability.
 However, it should be noted that a Georgia Institute of Technology survey of state insurance regulations (2002) found that the majority of states had no regulatory restrictions that would prevent PAYD programs from being implemented.